 - Augment skill gaps with agencies and outside consultants, as possible.

 And always think about the sequence of marketing technologies you want to deploy and what you need to do to improve the customer experience and make that experience scalable.
 A successful CoE starts with the end goal in mind – what quantifiable business result are you looking for?

-Evaluate your market and identify your target demographics.
+Evaluate your market and identify your target demographics

 Siara says that what they’re seeing lately at Autodesk is that the purchasing demographic is getting younger.
 The age of customers purchasing media and entertainment products is set to drop from the 24-35-year-old range to the 18-23-year-old range.

 Once you understand the target demographic for your objective, you have critical business intelligence for creating a strategy and acquiring technology in a logical sequence.

 Siara says, “Understanding this (demographic) shift is the first realization that a whole new generation of up and coming buyers will be interacting with your brand and consuming related information in a wholly different way.
 Understanding how they are doing so is a critical part of understanding what tools and platforms you need and how to evolve your processes and infrastructure to expose that.”